 - What is the one thing you would want to improve in the current relationship?

-- What is the most valuable piece in the relationship?
+- What is the most valuable part in doing business together?

 - What was the single biggest result you’re looking for in your decision?

-Three hours into the negotiation we were in flow and uncovered the emotional and relational frustration our client hadn’t realised was there for their customer.
-They shared information on the value they wanted that wasn’t demonstrated,the service they weren't satisfied with but importantly the innovation they needed that was ignored.
+Three hours into the negotiation we were in flow and uncovered the emotional and relational frustrations our client hadn’t realised was there for their customer.
+They shared information on the value they wanted that wasn’t demonstrated, the service they weren't satisfied with but importantly the innovation they needed that was ignored.